britecharts/britecharts/.github/CONTRIBUTING.md

 2. Pull the most recent changes with `git pull --rebase upstream master`
 3. Create a new branch.
 Branch names should be prefixed with either `fix-`, `feat-` or `ref-` depending on your PR content.
 Run `git checkout -b [fix|feat|ref]-<your branch name>`

-### Running the Documentation and Demos
+### Running the Demos
-To generate the demos and see the library' documentation you would need to:
+To generate the demos you need to:

 1. Download and install node
 1. Ensure you have [yarn][yarn] installed as well
 1. Clone the repository with:
     `git clone git@github.com:britecharts/britecharts.git`
-1. Change directory into the repository root and install its dependencies:
+1. Change directory into the repository root (or head to the specific package in the `packages/` folder) and install its dependencies with yarn:
     `yarn`
-1. In the root or the repository folder, run:
+1. In the root or the repository (or package) folder, run:
     `yarn start`
-1. In the root or the repository folder, run:
+1. In the root or the repository (or package) folder, run:
     `yarn run test:watch`

-This process generates docs and opens the user interface in a new browser tab.
-There you can navigate the API of each chart and see some examples under the “Demos” dropdown section.
+This process generates the demos and opens their Storybook interface in a new browser tab.
+There you can navigate the Demo of each chart and see some examples.
 We recommend you to use these demos as your testing platform when modifying the charts.

+### Running the Documentation
+To generate the documentation you need to:

+1. Download and install node
+1. Ensure you have [yarn][yarn] installed as well
+1. Clone the repository with:
+    `git clone git@github.com:britecharts/britecharts.git`
+1. Change directory into the repository root and install its dependencies with yarn:
+    `yarn`
+1. In the root or the repository folder, run:
+    `yarn run docs`

+This process generates the documentation from the packages' Readme files, their code and the material in the `@britecharts/docs` package.
+It also opens the website in a new browser tab.

 ## Next Steps
 Once you have your environment set and ready to go, you can check our [Contributor How To Guides][contributorHowTo] to learn how to create a Pull Request, Modify or Create a chart.